camunda-community-hub/zeebe-protocol-immutables/README.md

 implementation 'io.zeebe.protocol:zeebe-protocol-immutables:1.0.0'
 ```

+### Compatibility

+`zeebe-protocol-immutables` 1.x is compatible with Zeebe versions 0.23.x (inclusive) to 1.x
+(exclusive).

+`zeebe-protocol-immutables` 2.x is compatible with Zeebe 1.x.

 ### Deserialize from JSON

 If you want to deserialize records that were serialized using `Record#toJson`, you can use the